zentarilabs/pods-and-clues/docs/cases/case-000.md

 Renzo nodded slightly to himself.

-"Training modules will teach you what you need.
-Cases will show you if you’ve truly learned it."
+"Training modules will teach you what you need to know while the cases will show you if you’ve truly learned it."

 The hologram folded down like origami into a single blinking prompt.